Skip to main content

 Predicting committee votes is difficult, but the peptides with the strongest combined evidence and lower safety concerns are KPV and BPC-157, both of which have meaningful clinical and preclinical literature for inflammation and tissue repair.
 TB-500 has weaker controlled clinical data but a long compounding history.
 MOTS-c, DSIP, Semax, and Epitalon have thinner clinical evidence and broader safety questions.
 The committee tends to weight evidence quality more heavily than usage prevalence, so historical compounding popularity does not automatically translate to a favorable recommendation.

-The nominations specify intended clinical uses: BPC-157 for ulcerative colitis, KPV for wound healing and inflammatory conditions, TB-500 for wound healing, MOTS-c for obesity and osteoporosis, DSIP (emideltide) for sleep, Semax for cognitive function, and Epitalon for healthy aging.
+The nominations specify intended clinical uses: BPC-157 for ulcerative colitis, KPV for wound healing and inflammatory conditions, TB-500 for wound healing, MOTS-c for obesity and osteoporosis, DSIP (emideltide) for opioid withdrawal, chronic insomnia, and narcolepsy; Semax for cerebral ischemia, migraine, and trigeminal neuralgia; and Epitalon for insomnia.
 The PCAC evaluates whether the bulk substance, used for the nominated clinical purpose, can be safely and effectively compounded.
 Approval for the listed use does not automatically extend to other uses.

 The April 2025 reclassification of 14 peptides from Category 2 back to Category 1 was a separate FDA action that resolved an earlier import-alert-style restriction.
 The July 2026 PCAC hearing is the next step in evaluating whether specific peptides should have a legal 503A pathway.
 Some peptides on the 14-peptide list are also under PCAC review.
 The two processes work in parallel: Category 1 status reduces customs interdiction risk for research-grade supply, while a 503A bulks list addition creates a legal pharmacy compounding pathway.
 See our guide on the 14 peptides becoming legal again for the broader context.

 Yes.
 The meeting will be held at FDA White Oak Campus, Silver Spring, Maryland, with virtual attendance options.
-Public comments can be submitted through the docket on regulations.gov, with separate dockets for each substance under review.
-Open public hearing slots are available during the meeting.
-Sign-up details and the formal docket numbers are published in the Federal Register notice.
-Detailed clinical case material and evidence-based arguments carry more weight than generic support statements.
+Written comments go to the public docket FDA-2025-N-6895 on regulations.gov.
+To be formally provided to committee members before the meeting, comments must be submitted by July 9, 2026; comments after that date still enter the record but may not reach members in time.
+Open public hearing speaking slots are limited and require advance sign-up.
+Detailed clinical case material and peer-reviewed evidence carry more weight than generic support statements.

 The 503A bulks list governs compounding by traditional pharmacies for individual patients with a prescription.
 The 503B bulks list governs compounding by outsourcing facilities that ship at larger scale without patient-specific prescriptions.
 The July 2026 PCAC hearing covers the 503A list.
 The May 2026 FDA proposed rule excluding GLP-1s from the 503B bulks list covers a different list with a different statutory framework.
 See our FDA 503B GLP-1 exclusion guide for the GLP-1 side of the regulatory picture.